Brigham Young University: Honor code

 All students and faculty, regardless of religion, are required to agree to adhere to an honor code.
-Early forms of the Church Educational System Honor Code are found as far back as the days of the Brigham Young Academy and early school President Karl G. Maeser.
+Early forms of the CES Honor Code are found as far back as the days of the Brigham Young Academy and early school President Karl G. Maeser.
 Maeser created the "Domestic Organization", a group of teachers who would visit students at their homes to ensure they were following the school's moral rules prohibiting obscenity, profanity, smoking, and alcohol consumption.
 The Honor Code was not formally created until about 1940, and was initially used mainly for cases of cheating and academic dishonesty.

 President Wilkinson expanded the Honor Code in 1957 to include other school standards.
 This led to what the Honor Code represents today: rules regarding chastity, dress, grooming, drugs, and alcohol.
 A signed commitment to live the honor code is part of the application process, and must be adhered by all students, faculty, and staff.
 Students and faculty found in violation of standards are warned or called to meet with representatives of the Honor Council.
 In certain cases, students and faculty can be expelled or lose tenure.
 All students, regardless of religious affiliation or Church membership, are required to meet annually with a Church or other religious leader to receive an ecclesiastical endorsement for both acceptance and continuance at the university.

-Policies on LGBTQ students and behavior
+Policies around LGBTQ students

-BYU has regularly been ranked among the least LGBT-friendly schools in the United States, and its policies towards LGBTQ students have sparked criticism and protests.
-Historically, experiences for BYU students identifying as LGBTQIA+ have included being banned from enrolling due to their romantic attractions in the 60s, being required by school administration to undergo electroshock and vomit aversion therapies in the 1970s, having nearly 80% of BYU students reporting they'd refuse to live with an openly homosexual person in a poll in the 1990s, and a campus-wide ban on coming out until 2007.
-Until 2021 there were not any LGBTQIA+ - specific resources on campus, though there is now the Office of Student Success and Inclusion.
-Though the ban on coming out was lifted in 2007, the Honor Code still bans homosexual behavior as of 2022, and LGBTQ BYU students are at risk of expulsion for romantic same-sex involvement (cohabitation, sexual intimacy, etc).
-Until 2021 queer students were banned from meeting together in an LGBTQ–straight alliance group on-campus.
-In February 2020, BYU removed the "homosexual behavior" section from its online honor code, including parts which banned "all forms of physical intimacy" between members of the same sex, however, both Paul Johnson, a general authority Seventy and commissioner of the Church Educational System, and Honor Code Office director Kevin Utt stated that, "same-sex romantic behavior is a violation of the principles of the Honor Code", and "is not compatible" with the Honor Code.
+BYU has regularly been ranked among the least LGBTQ-friendly schools in the United States and its policies towards LGBTQ students have sparked criticism and protests.
+It continues to ban same-sex romantic behavior such as dating, holding hands, and kissing as of August 2023.
+Historically, experiences for BYU students identifying as LGBTQ have included being banned from enrolling due to their romantic attractions in the 60s, being required by school administration to undergo electroshock and vomit aversion therapies in the 1970s, having nearly 80% of BYU students reporting they'd refuse to live with an openly homosexual person in a poll in the 1990s, and a campus-wide ban on coming out until 2007.

+Until 2021, there were not any LGBTQ–specific resources on campus, though there is now the Office of Student Success and Inclusion.
+Though the ban on coming out was lifted in 2007, LGBTQ BYU students are at risk of expulsion for any same-sex romantic expression including hugging and handholding.
+Before 2021, queer students were banned from meeting together in an LGBTQ–straight alliance group on-campus.